Platform Economic Architecture (PEA).

 2. Economics

-Understanding the full cost structure of platforms—including licensing, integration, administration, and inefficiencies.
+Understanding the full cost structure of enterprise platforms, including:

 3. Governance